How to Answer Common Vegan Questions

 Where do vegans get their protein?

 Vegans get protein from plants, all of which have protein!
 But have you ever met anyone with Kwashiorkor?
-Kwashorkor is the scientific term for protein deficiency.
+Kwashiorkor is the scientific term for protein deficiency.
 We don’t have diseases of deficiency in developed nations.
 We have diseases of excess.
 Our problem is not what we don’t get enough of.
 Our problem is what we get too much of.

 What about plants?
 Don’t they have feelings too?